How to Write an Obituary

 Once you’ve identified the list of family members who you will want to include when writing an obituary, its common to use a semicolon (;) to indicate a pause between two statements.
 See an example of how to mention family members:

 Bob is survived by his wife, three children and eight grandchildren as well as his sisters, Nila (Gigi), Nina, Norri, Dede and Carrie; his brothers, Danny and Mike (Toot); Son-in-Law Eric Jahnke; Daughter-in-Law Maia Conkey and numerous nieces and nephews.
 He is preceded in death by his parents.

 It is common for obituaries to list out funeral events, locations, times, and details so that community members know when and how to attend any events taking place.
 See an example of how to list funeral events:

 A Memorial Service will be held at the American Legion Post 398 in Mound, MN on Thursday November 16 at 12pm (noon) followed by a banquet to celebrate Bobby's life; all are welcome.

-Tip: On Wonderful Life, it’s easy to list out funeral events with rich information such as maps in an elegant design.
+Tip: On Ever Loved, it’s easy to list out funeral events with rich information such as maps in an elegant design.
 In addition, you can collect RSVPs to funeral events to make it easier to plan for the number of people who will attend the funeral events.